Barry Sterling

 Barry Evan Sterling (November 17, 1943 – April 19, 2014) was an American businessman and politician.

 From Memphis, Tennessee, Sterling co-owned Sterling Company Realtors and was a probation officer in the juvenile court system.
-He served in the Tennessee House of Representatives as a Republican.
+He served in the Tennessee House of Representatives for Shelby County (District 83) as a Republican.
+He served in the 91st and 92nd General Assemblies.
+He died April 19, 2014 at the VA Hospital.